Tim-Abwao/probability-distributions-with-dash/README.md

-# Statistical Distributions Sampler
+# Probability Distribution Sampler

-A simple web app to help explore some of the most common statistical distributions.
+A dashboard to help explore some of the most common statistical distributions.
 Made with [SciPy][1], powered by [Dash][2].

 You can [try it out here][3].